Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

-In this section, we present our method NEPENTHE, which focuses on pruning connections in layers with low entropy to remove them entirely.
-First, we show that unstructured pruning naturally minimizes the neuron's entropy (in rectifier-activated layers).
-This will motivate our entropy-guided pruning approach, which allows a gradual layer removal.
+In this section, we first introduce the notion of neuron entropy, which quantifies the degree of nonlinearity utilization (Sec.~\ref{sec:recact}).
+Then, we show that unstructured pruning naturally minimizes the neuron's entropy (in rectifier-activated layers) (Sec.~\ref{sec:theory}).
+This motivates our entropy-guided pruning approach, which allows a gradual layer removal.
+Finally, we propose our method NEPENTHE, which focuses on pruning connections in layers with low entropy to remove them entirely (Sec.~\ref{sec:nepmethod}).